genie360s/nambazasimu/README.md

     git push origin your-branch-name
     ```
 8. **Raise a Pull Request**: Go to the original repository and create a new pull request.

+##  Challenges

+This package won't work if a phone number has undergone **Mobile Number Portability** .

+### What is MNP ( Mobile Number Portability ) ?

+Mobile Number Portability (MNP) is a telecommunications feature that allows mobile phone users to retain their phone numbers when switching from one mobile network operator to another.

 ## Raising Issues